-- 3.8.1 The ICB will appoint five Non-Executive members. - 3.8.2 These members will be appointed and approved by the Chair. - 3.8.3 These members will fulfil the eligibility criteria set out at 3.1 and the following additional eligibility criteria: - (a) One shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit and Risk Committee. - (b) Another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee. - (c) Have a connection to (such as living or working in) the ICB Area. - 3.8.4 Individuals will not be eligible if: - (a) Any of the disqualification criteria set out at 3.2 of this constitution apply. - (b) They hold a position or office in another health or care organisation that provides services within the ICB Area. - (c) They are an employee of the ICB, or a person seconded to the ICB. - 3.8.5 Except as provided for at 3.8.7 of this constitution, the normal term of office for a Non-Executive member will be three years and the total time able to be served is nine years in total. - 3.8.6 The Chair may approve the re-appointment of an individual to the role of Non-Executive member for further terms of office up to the maximum number of years able to be served, subject to demonstration of continuing competence through a satisfactory annual performance appraisal.
-No individual will have the right to be automatically re-appointed. - 3.8.7 Normal terms of office may be varied at the discretion of the Chair, based on the ICB's requirements at the time of appointment and to facilitate Board continuity.
+- 3.8.1 The ICB will appoint five Non-Executive members. - 3.8.2 These members will be appointed and approved by the Chair. - 3.8.3 These members will fulfil the eligibility criteria set out at 3.1 and the following additional eligibility criteria: - (a) One shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit and Risk Committee.

+- (b) Another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee. - (c) Have a connection to the ICB Area. - 3.8.4 Individuals will not be eligible if: - (a) Any of the disqualification criteria set out at 3.2 of this constitution apply. - (b) They hold a position or office in another health or care organisation that provides services within the ICB Area. - (c) They are an employee of the ICB, or a person seconded to the ICB. - 3.8.5 The term of office for a Non-Executive member will be a maximum of three years and the total number of terms an individual may serve is three terms, after which they will no longer be eligible for re-appointment. - 3.8.6 Subject to demonstration of continuing competence through a satisfactory annual performance appraisal, the Chair may approve the re-appointment of a Non-Executive member up to the maximum number of terms permitted for their role.
+No individual will have the right to be automatically reappointed.